Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 * Short description of the rule
     * Below the name of the rule is a description
 * Statistics for the rule
-    * Displays how many times the rule was applied, what is estimeted time saved and how much time is saved by applying the rule
+    * Displays how many times the rule was applied, what is estimated time saved and how much time is saved by applying the rule
 * List of changed java classes
     * Shows all the classes that are changed by the rule
 * Diff view
-    * Left side: old Javacode
+    * Left side: old Java code
-    * Right side: new Javacode
+    * Right side: new Java code
 * Buttons
     * “Summary”: Skip to the page with statistics summary
     * “Back”: Return to previous rule